Bertolino History, Family Crest & Coats of Arms

 The surname Bertolino was first found in the northern region of Piedmont, with earliest records showing the family in the city of Susa, which is located west of Turin.
 The records date back to the 12th century, when the Bartolomei family were governors of San Giorgio.

-Important Dates for the Bertolino family
+Early History of the Bertolino family

 This web page shows only a small excerpt of our Bertolino research.
 More information is included under the topic Early Bertolino History in all our PDF Extended History products and printed products wherever possible.